Jeanca7/choppingboard.ie/README.md

 ## ChoppingBoard
-Social media for those who want to learn from others and want to show the world their own recipes.
+A Social media for those who want to learn from others and want to show the world their own recipes.

 ## Motivation
 Sharing ideas, knowledge and experiences through a social media dedicated to a diversed world.